Transparency, Not Taxonomy

 Below is a master index of every raw material used in one of Chronotope’s perfume formulas—a list the brand offers not as a means of decoding those formulas, but simply for the sake of transparency.

 Nor does Chronotope offer this information in order to differentiate between which materials are “natural” and which are “synthetic.”
 As hundreds, if not thousands, of scientists, historians, theorists, and philosophers across the globe have noted for decades, making such a distinction is not only philosophically unstable—it’s scientifically incoherent.
+As Ann-Sophie Barwich, the cognitive neuroscientist, assistant professor of the history of science, and author of the 2020 book Smellosophy: What the Nose Tells the Mind, claims:

 All matter, and especially all the fragrant matter that finds its way into perfume bottles—from North Indian vetiver to the finest Provençal lavender to Ambroxan—exists somewhere along a spectrum of cosmic, “natural” transformation and so-called “synthetic” human influence.